 The pre-entry assessment test is a shortened version of the full GAPNTT.
 It includes general observation of the greyhound’s behaviour while waiting, when handled by the GAP team and when interacting with a small dog, and normally takes about 10 minutes.

 The full temperament test is undertaken over three days and includes repeating some of the elements of the pre-entry assessment, including general observations of the greyhound’s behaviour while waiting for assessment, during feeding and in the kennel.
 Observations are also made when the greyhound is handled by the GAP team and when interacting with other greyhounds and with small dogs.
-All greyhounds are also tested for resource guarding, which involves using a ‘dummy’ hand to move and interact with their food in the kennel.
-This is important as greyhounds which are found to be protective with their food may not be suitable for adoption into a family with small children.
 If the greyhound is considered a low risk during the small dog test, the GAP team may also test its interaction with a cat.

 What can I do to prepare my greyhound for the pre-entry assessment?